alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 For example, (2 2 2 3 2 2 4 2 3 8) only has [one notable match](https://nutrimatic.org/2024/?q=%22AA+AA+AA+AAA+AA+AA+AAAA+AA+AAA+AAAAAAAA%22&go=Go).
 This cheese is usually better done in OneLook, since it has fewer phrases but those phrases are more valid as puzzle answers.

-To draw an analogy to [engineering solutions to high school math contest problems](https://cjquines.com/files/engineering.pdf), these tricks do not substitute for actually getting better at puzzles, but they can be effective.
-If you cheese a puzzle you should at least go read how it was supposed to work after solutions are released.
+To draw an analogy to [engineering solutions to high school math contest problems](https://cjquines.com/files/engineering.pdf), cheesing is not a replacement to learning how to solve puzzles, but it can be very effective.
+If you cheese a puzzle, you should go read how it was supposed to work after solutions are released, or try to reverse engineer the extraction from the puzzle answer.

+You should also make sure the other solvers are okay with you cheesing a puzzle before trying to do so.
+Cheesing is a way to skip ahead of the struggle, but sometimes people in the struggle are having lots of fun.
+(The same applies to backsolving.)

 #### Get in the constructor's mindset